shirleyanan/M3DPigset/README.md

 For each dog, this data is available in the form of:

+* multi-view RGB footage recorded at 25 fps
+* Partially labeled multi-view 2D joints, see the details in the description of **Labeled_2D**.

 ## Joints
 We defined 26 joints for pig.
 <p align="center">